Skip to content

 To callback with properly-formatted GeoJSON, call the callback function as follows: callback(null, geojson)

 All of the features in the GeoJSON features array must have the same geometry-type.
 This requirements differs from the GeoJSON specification which allows for mixed geometries.
-However, feature services require uniform geometries, so it is important that this rule is enforced.
+However, feature layers require uniform geometries, so it is important that this rule is enforced.

 Custom Data Feeds requires that the GeoJSON be decorated with a property called metadata.
 It should have an object as its value.
 This object contains information important for translating the GeoJSON to its feature service equivalent.
 Key GeoJSON metadata properties can be referenced here: CDF API Reference.
 An example of the GeoJSON metadata field is shown below.